 - Commit to and uphold the policies, procedures, and laws of the University of Connecticut, the State of Connecticut, the United States, host institutions and organizations, and the host country.

-Given the extraordinary level of effort and maturity required of program leaders, Education Abroad may not approve programs from prospective leaders, or reapprove them from repeat leaders, who do not illustrate their willingness or ability to serve these ends.
+Given the extraordinary level of effort and maturity required of program leaders, Experiential Global Learning may not approve programs from prospective leaders, or reapprove them from repeat leaders, who do not illustrate their willingness or ability to serve these ends.

 On a program abroad, the leader should always consider student safety in planning group activities and be responsive to student needs.
 That said, students are legal adults and agree to take responsibility for their actions when they apply for a program.
 Leaders should not, and are not expected to, behave as parental monitors or to anticipate all possible challenges.